The History of CSE at Michigan

 Burks joined UM in the fall of 1946 as an assistant professor of Philosophy in the College of Literature, Science, and the Arts (LSA).

 In 1949, with the aid of funding from the Burroughs Corporation, Burks established UM’s first research effort in the field of computers.
 One result of this early collaboration was the concept of a push-down store for evaluating parenthesis-free logic expressions in the so-called Polish notation, and Burroughs incorporated this idea into their B5000 computer.

 Outside of Burks’ work, other activities in the realm of computing at UM were taking place.

-Computational facilities for the University’s academic programs became available in 1956 when UM got its first IBM 650, which was housed at UM’s Statistical Research Laboratory.
-That computer was used by students in the offerings of UM’s introductory computing course, Math 73, first taught by Bernard A. Galler in the winter 1956.
-Galler had joined UM in 1955.
+Computational facilities for the University’s academic programs became more available in 1956 when UM got its first IBM 650, which was housed at UM’s Statistical Research Laboratory.
+That computer was used by students in Math 173 and Math 174.

 1957 – 1960: Graduate program established in LSA as research in CS takes hold

 In 1956, Burks was approached by John H. Holland, who had recently completed his master’s degree in mathematics at UM and wanted to write a thesis on computer logic that would not be an appropriate fit for the mathematics department.
 It just so happened that Burks was about to undertake an effort in collaboration with Gordon Peterson of the Speech Department to develop the first formal program of study at UM related to computing.